 Record your bike’s serial number

 A bicycle’s serial number is usually located on the frame near the pedals.
-Record it, and keep it somewhere safe with a photo of your bike (and receipt if possible)
+Record it, and keep it somewhere safe with some photos of your bike (and receipt if possible)

 Engrave your driver’s licence number on the frame